engagebay/webhooks/README.md

 ### 1 How to create a webhook:

-With every webhook you create, you can choose when it should fire.
-For example, you may only want to receive data when a contact is created or you may want to only receive data when a contact tag is updated/deleted.
+Whenever you create a webhook, you can choose when to trigger it.
+For example, you may choose to receive data only when a contact is created or when a contact tag is updated/deleted.

-In this section, you'll learn how to create a webhook from the Account Settings -> Webhooks settings page.
+Here’s how to create a webhook from the Account Settings -> Webhooks settings page.

 1. Click “Add Webhook” to create a webhook.
-2. Type the name of your webhook in the Name field
+2. Enter the webhook name of your choice in the field ‘Name’
-3. Select which event webhook will be associated with by clicking the dropdown
+3. Select the webhook associated event by clicking the dropdown
-4. Type the URL from your integration or application where you want to send information to.
-This URL will need to come from your 3rd party application or integration.
+4. Enter the destination URL from your integration/app where you want the information to be sent.
+This URL should be from your 3rd party app/integration.

 ![alt text](https://lh3.googleusercontent.com/8dgqi18u48TXkl2ReEn5wCXqe16LsLbeJK1Hl4EOMQ-qZaVr3gEce09Xuv5v6HmWmkczpi9pDJaFIb3L09xsW8HK9T2BZJTQgvEsssa4N7R3YXRfCR0S-H3M6_8Hbha1o4MsVjPS)

 5. Click the boxes next to any action/event that will trigger your webhook:

 - Contact created
 - Contact updated
 - Contact deleted
 - Company created
 - Company updated